myrrlyn/apocrypha.es/priv/archive/1mkj5k.md

 ## History and Influence

-Despite the possibility of the Ayleid’s knowing about the Mane - and the Ayleids having died out in the 1st era - the Mane’s first documented appearance came in the 2nd Era, likely in the 300’s as 309 is when Kiergo and Eshita of Anequina and Pelletine, respectively, married and unified Elsweyr only for it to fail several years later (also, 310 being the date of the report in *Return False*).
+Despite the possibility of the Ayleid’s knowing about the Mane — and the Ayleids having died out in the 1^st^ era — the Mane’s first documented appearance came in the 2^nd^ Era, likely in the 300’s as 309 is when Kiergo and Eshita of Anequina and Pelletine, respectively, married and unified Elsweyr only for it to fail several years later (also, 310 being the date of the report in _Return_ _False_).
 The First Mane being Rid-T’har-ri’Datta, who unified the nation through his system of power rotation called the Riddle’Thar, which shifted power between Anequina and Pelletine depending on the phases of Jone and Jode.

 Whilst Khajiiti society has traditionally been split up into clans, and those clans residing within different kingdoms, the Mane has his own clan within